wendli01/workflow_analysis/README.md

 # Methods for automatic Machine-Learning Workflow Analysis

-This repository accompanies the ECML-PKDD paper [Methods for automatic Machine-Learning Workflow Analysis](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_473.pdf).
+This repository accompanies the ECML PKDD 2021 paper [Methods for automatic Machine-Learning Workflow Analysis](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_473.pdf).

 It contains all [code](ddagl) as well as [experimental setups](experiments) described in the paper including results as standalone `jupyter` notebooks.